Benchmarking Deep Learning Models for Raman Spectroscopy Across Open-Source Datasets: Datasets

-\textbf{Active Pharmaceutical Ingredients (API) Dataset} The API dataset is an open-source dataset with 3510 spectra spanning 32 pure compounds measured on Raman Rxn2 analyzer at 785nm excitation.
+The API dataset is an open-source dataset with 3510 spectra spanning 32 pure compounds measured on Raman Rxn2 analyzer at 785nm excitation.
 The dataset provided comes with automatic instrument pre-treatment which includes dark noise subtraction, cosmic ray filtering and intensity correction with no other pre-processing steps.